 Maybe he thought teen boys would understand

-The fear of waning powers, need to win.
+The fear of flagging powers, need to win.

 Or that he hoped the scouts would lend a hand